qiskit-community/qiskit-metal/README.md

 * If using a virtual environment, make sure `pip` is up to date.
 In initial environment testing, PySide2 was not installable with recent (but not the latest) versions of `pip`.

+* Add the path of your qiskit-metal folder to your PATH

 ### Additional steps for developers
 If you are planning to develop the qiskmit metal codebase, you'll want to use these instructions to [setup user environment](/docs/NEW_DEVELOPER_SETUP.md)